-Cognitive science focuses on the understanding of intelligent systems, both biological and artificial.
-These can range from people and animals to Web search engines, computers and robots.
-This field requires diverse approaches to understanding these systems, including research from experimental psychology, neuroscience, linguistics, computer science, mathematics and engineering.
+Cognitive Science is the study of complex information processing in humans and machines and includes the multidisciplinary study of biological and artificial systems.
+Such systems can range from people and animals to web search engines, computers, and robots.
+The field requires diverse multidisciplinary approaches to understanding these systems which incorporates research from experimental psychology, neuroscience, machine learning, linguistics, computer science, mathematics, and bioengineering.

-Cognitive science is excellent preparation for a number of areas of graduate study including cognitive science, psychology, neuroscience, computer science, engineering, medical school and law school.
-Career opportunities in the areas of artificial intelligence and human-computer interactions (HCI) are also available to cognitive science majors.
+The Cognitive Science degree plan provides excellent preparation for a number of areas of graduate study including cognitive science, experimental psychology, neuroscience, cognitive-neuroscience, computer science, medical school, and law school.
+Career opportunities in the areas of machine learning, usability engineering and user experience are also available to cognitive science majors.

 The University’s Career Center is an important resource for students pursuing their careers.
 Professional career counselors are available to help clarify career goals, provide strategies for mastering job interviews and writing professional cover letters and resumes and help students connect with campus recruiters.

 The BS in cognitive science requires 120 credit hours to graduate: 42 hours from the University’s core curriculum, 12 hours of core cognitive science courses, and 24 hours of major related cognitive science courses.
 Major related cognitive science courses are chosen from 2 of 3 specialization areas:

 The cognitive science minor requires 18 credit hours.